Jason-Duffy/AVRly/docs/getting-started/README.md

 permalink: /getting-started/
 ---

 The projects outlined in this repository are intended for ["bare metal"][Bare_Metal_URL] AVR programming.
-That is - compiling, debugging and flashing your application to the target MCU using the AVR crosspack 2 toolchain and an ISP programmer, rather than using the simpler and more user-friendly Arduino framework.
+That is - compiling, debugging and flashing your application without an underlying operating system, directly to the target MCU using the AVR crosspack 2 toolchain and an ISP programmer, rather than using the simpler and more user-friendly Arduino framework.

 # Requirements: